-- 2. Report to Easton Police Department: Students can contact the Easton Police Department at 508-230-3322 (Non-Emergency) or by dialing 911 from a cell phone for emergencies.
-If the individual would like assistance in contacting the Easton Police, Campus Police can assist. - 3.
-Report to both the College and the Easton Police Department: See options 1 and 2. - 4.
-Make an Anonymous Report: Students who wish to anonymously inform the College of sexual/gender-based misconduct or interpersonal violence may file an incident report online through the College's Sexual Assault and Title IX Resources web page.
+Make an Anonymous Report: Individuals seeking to anonymously inform the College of sexual/gender-based misconduct or interpersonal violence should file an incident report online through the College's Sexual Assault and Title IX Resources web page.
 The information provided to the College in this manner will only be used for Clery Act data collection and will be kept confidential.
 While the College will investigate anonymous reports in accordance with federal law, anonymous reports may significantly limit the College's ability to conduct an effective investigation.

-5. Take No Action: Students have the right not to file a report, yet they are highly encouraged to seek medical attention and counseling.
+Take No Action: Students have the right not to file a report, yet they are highly encouraged to seek medical attention and counseling.
 Students who wish to report at a later date may do so by utilizing any of the options above.
 However, please note that a delay in reporting could create obstacles to the College's process for stopping harassment/discrimination, remedying its effects, and preventing recurrence as well as potentially weakening evidence that could be useful in determining whether prohibited conduct occurred.

-THE INVESTIGATION AND DISCIPLINARY PROCESS FOR SEXUAL/GENDER-BASED MISCONDUCT AND INTERPERSONAL VIOLENCE
+THE INVESTIGATION AND DISCIPLINARY PROCESS FOR SEXUAL/ GENDER-BASED MISCONDUCT AND INTERPERSONAL VIOLENCE

 The College will take appropriate actions to ensure that investigations of sexual/gender-based misconduct or interpersonal violence complaints are completed in a prompt and equitable manner, with a dedication to impartial fact finding.
-Timeframes for the major stages of the formal investigation process are normally as follows:
+Timeframes for the major stages of the formal investigation process are ordinarily as follows:

-- Deputy Title IX Coordinator will send a charge letter, if appropriate, within 5 business days of completing the initial meetings with the parties; - investigation will commence no sooner than 3 days after issuance of the charge letter; - investigator will complete the investigative report within 60 days of commencing the investigation; - parties are provided 7 days to respond to the investigative report; - Assistant Vice President for Student Affairs/Dean for Students will notify the parties of the outcome within 5 business days of accepting the investigative report; - either party may submit an appeal within 5 business days of being notified of the outcome; and - Vice President for Student Affairs will notify the parties of the outcome within 20 days of the appeal being submitted.
+- Deputy Title IX Coordinator will send a charge letter, if appropriate, within 5 business days of completing the initial meetings with the parties; - investigation will commence no sooner than 3 days after issuance of the charge letter; - investigator will complete the investigative report within 60 days of commencing the investigation; - parties are provided 7 days to respond to the investigative report; - Associate Vice President for Student Affairs/Dean for Students will notify the parties of the outcome within 5 business days of accepting the investigative report; - either party may submit an appeal within 5 business days of being notified of the outcome; and - Vice President for Student Affairs will notify the parties of the outcome within 20 days of the appeal being submitted.